If you are using a fuel-powered model you might be interested in fuel consumption. So let’s make a affordable DIY-sensor!

 Consumption is reset on sensor power-cycle.
 If you need to reset it without powering down the sensor it can be done in the next screen to the right.
 Press Down to reset, press right to move on.

 Here is the tank size screen.
 As default tank is at 0ml in size.
 To increase with a step 1000 press Down, increase with a step of 100 press Up, to increase with 50 press Up and Down.
 If you miss or need to reset, press Left and Right to reset to zero.
 After this go to next screen by pressing Right.

 Next up is the calibration, we need to teach the sensor the amount of pulses it gives when one liter of fuel is used.
 In first start of sensor or if sensor is reset to defaults it shows calibration value of zero.
-If calibration is done already it shows the text “Done!”.
-If you want to re-calibrate press Down to reset previous calibration.
+If calibration is done already it shows the *-sign after calibration-value.
+If you want to re-calibrate press left & right to reset calibration-value to zero.

 Set your sensor so you can pass one liter (1000ml) of fuel through it.
 When you have pumped exactly one liter through stop and you should see the amount of pulses your flow-sensor gives with one liter.
 Pumping speed has no difference as long as it’s around the sensors capabilities.
 The more accurate you measure the one liter the more accurate the sensor will be in use.
 Here is my 15-800ml sensor as example after one liter fuel has passed through.

 If you are not happy to calibration press Left and Right at the same time to reset and do a new one liter pump.
 If you have made several sensors you do not have to pump one liter through every sensor (added in v.1.5).
 When you are in calibration screen you can also enter the calibration value manually: